Fairfield County, Connecticut: Land

 The Taconic Mountains and the Berkshire Mountains ranges of the Appalachian Mountains run through Fairfield County.
 The Taconics begin roughly in Ridgefield and the Berkshires begin roughly in Northern Trumbull, both running north to Litchfield County and beyond.
 A portion of the Taconics also is in rural Greenwich and rural North Stamford in Fairfield County and run north into Westchester County, New York, eventually re-entering Fairfield County in Ridgefield.
 A small portion of the Appalachian Trail runs through Fairfield County; the trail enters Connecticut in the northernmost and least populous town in the county, Sherman, and moves east into Litchfield County, which encompasses the majority of the Appalachian Trail in Connecticut.

 The section of the Taconic Mountains range that runs through Greenwich and North Stamford of Fairfield County is also the part of the Appalachians that is closest to the coast out of the entire Appalachian Mountains.

 Water

-The agreed 1684 territorial limits of the county are defined as 20 mi east of New York's Hudson River, which extends into Long Island Sound with a southerly limit of half way to Long Island, New York.
+The agreed 1684 territorial limits of the county are defined as 20 mi east of New York's Hudson River, which extends into Long Island Sound with a southerly limit of halfway to Long Island, New York.
 The eastern limit is mostly a natural border defined as the halfway point of the Housatonic River with New Haven County with the exception of several islands belonging wholly to Stratford.
 The depth of the Sound varies between 60 and 120 ft.

 The county hosts or contains the rivers Byram, Housatonic, Mianus, Mill, Norwalk, Pequonnock, Rippowam, Saugatuck, and Still.